 UCLA's Clinical Psychology program is one of the largest, most selective, and most highly regarded in the country and aims to produce future faculty, researchers, and leaders in clinical science, who influence research, policy development, and practice.

-Admissions decisions are based on evidence of research interests and extensive experience, psychology major or equivalent, outstanding academic performance, dedication to and suitability for a career as a clinical scientist, and superior letters of recommendation.
-The distinguished faculty and outstanding graduate students are engaged in research activities addressing a host of critical psychological and mental health problems.
-Their integrated research and clinical work are facilitated by on-campus resources including the departmental Psychology Clinic, the Semel Neuropsychiatric Institute and Hospital, and the David Geffen School of Medicine.
+Admissions decisions are based on applicants’ research interests and experiences, formal coursework in psychology and associated fields, academic performance, letters of recommendation, dedication to and suitability for a career as a clinical scientist, program fit, and contributions to an intellectually rich, diverse class.
+Once admitted, students engage with faculty in research activities addressing critical issues that impact psychological well-being and the burden of mental illness, using a wide range of approaches and at varying levels of analysis.
+Their integrated training is facilitated by on-campus resources including the departmental Psychology Clinic, the Semel Institute for Neuroscience and Human Behavior, and the David Geffen School of Medicine.

 The program’s individualized supervision of each student in integrated research and practice roles provides considerable flexibility.
 Within the parameters set by faculty interests and practicum resources, there are specializations in child psychopathology and treatment, cognitive-behavior therapy, clinical assessment, adult psychopathology and treatment, family processes, assessment and intervention with distressed couples, community psychology, stress and coping, cognitive and affective neuroscience, minority mental health, and health psychology and behavioral medicine.
 The faculty and other research resources of the Department make possible an intensive concentration in particular areas of clinical psychology, while at the same time ensuring breadth of training.

-Clinical psychology at UCLA is a six-year program including a full-time one-year internship.
+Clinical psychology at UCLA is a six-year program including a full-time one-year internship, at least four years of which must be completed in residence at UCLA.
 The curriculum in clinical psychology is based on a twelve-month academic year.
 The program includes a mixture of coursework, clinical practicum training, teaching, and continuous involvement in research.
 Many of the twenty clinical area faculty, along with numerous clinical psychologists from other campus departments, community clinics, and hospitals settings, contribute to clinical supervision.
 Clinical training experiences typically include four and a half years of part-time practicum placements in the Psychology Clinic and local agencies.
 The required one-year full-time internship is undertaken after the student has passed the clinical qualifying examinations and the dissertation preliminary orals.
 The student receives the Ph.D. degree when both the dissertation and an approved internship are completed.